leisure163/CommonFriends/README.md

 # CommonFriends

-This is an example of finding common friends from users with Spark in local mode
+This is an example of finding common friends of users with Spark in local mode